cmda-tt/course-21-22/fa/assessment.md

-# Assessment
+# Assessment 3

 ## Synopsis

 *   **Weight**: 3 ECTS
 *   **Type**: Oral test
-*   **Resit**: End of semester.
+*   **Resit**: week 49
 *   **Grade**: At least 5.5 to pass this course

 ## Description

-Assessment 1 tests your skills for **functional programming**.
+Assessment 3 tests your skills for **frontend applications**.

-> **Note**: your project must be a repository on GitHub named `functional-programming`.
+> **Note**: your project must be a repository on GitHub named `frontend-applications`.

 Please make sure to **download your repository, and upload it to DLO as well**

 ## Assignment

-Write a program that parses a given dataset using the principles of functional programming, while documenting the proces on GitHub
+Create a client-side application in JavaScript which dynamically renders data to views using either a front-end framework or system created by you.
+Reflect on the merits and costs of frameworks together.

+## Rubric

 <!--lint disable no-html maximum-line-length-->